konomi-network/konomi-node/README.md

-# Konomi Blockchain
+# Konomi node

-A substrate based chain for DeFi innovation.
+A substrate based node for DeFi innovation.

 Currently there is a preliminary uniswap like AMM with functionalities of swap, add pool, add liquidity and remove liquidity.
 An auxiliary currency functionality is also provided to enable the AMM.

+## pallets
+- assets: asset for swap and lending
+- swap: swap, add liquidity and remove liquidity functionalities

 ## Local Development